For adults with moderate to severe hidradenitis suppurativa

 HS signs and symptoms can include painful bumps or abscesses, mostly in areas where skin rubs against skin, like the armpits, the groin area, inner thighs, buttocks, and under the breasts.
 HS abscesses can drain and may lead to tunnels that can leave scars.

-Over time, hidradenitis suppurativa (HS) may progress or get worse if left untreated, and may lead to scarring; that's why it's important to understand more about HS.
+Over time, HS may progress or get worse if left untreated, and may lead to scarring; that's why it's important to understand how HS may progress.

-HS can be classified into 3 stages† based on the severity of the symptoms:
+HS can be classified into 3 stages† based on the severity of the symptoms.
+Scroll through the images to see what HS can look like on different skin tones:

 MILD‡